Order Execution Policy

 We will take into account, using our reasonable judgement, the likely market impact and the cost in relation to any market impact in relation to executing the order.
 It may be the case therefore that orders are executed over multiple time periods in order to achieve best execution rather than in a single execution;

-In order to determine the relative importance of the Execution Factors, we will take into account the factors set out at section 4 above.
+In order to determine the relative importance of the Execution Factors, we will take into account the factors set out in section 4 above.

 6. Specific Instructions, Execution Venues & Counterparties